jasonjson/jasonjson.github.io/_posts/2015-10-25-friend-circles.markdown

 - Algorithm
 categories:
 - BFS
-- Brain teaser
-- Two sigma OA
 author: Jason
 ---
-<p><strong><em>There are N students in a class.
+**There are N students in a class.
 Some of them are friends, while some are not.
 Their friendship is transitive in nature, i.e., if A is friend of B and B is friend of C, then A is also friend of C. A friend circle is a group of students who are directly or indirectly friends.
 You are given a N×N−matrix M which consists of characters Y or N. If M[i][j]=Y, then ith and jth students are friends with each other, otherwise not.
-You have to print the total number of friend circles in the class.</em></strong></p>
+You have to print the total number of friend circles in the class.**

 ``` java
 public class Solution {